So You’ve Had a Psychosis

 Our societies don’t have even playing fields.
 Experiencing trauma, abuse, racism, classism, sexism, housing insecurity, jobs with low status/income/control, food deserts etc all have an impact.
 We are more than our circumstances, but it would be silly to deny that our circumstances don’t have an impact on our health.

 If a person is in a car accident, how they recover will be shaped by their circumstances.
 The severity of the accident may be shaped by the quality of the car.
-The quality of road and traffic lights can increase the likelihood.
-How fast you have to go to work, how much physical therapy you can get, the physical and psychological security of your housing all have an impact on how you recover from any injury.
+The quality of the road and frequency of traffic lights can increase the likelihood.
+How fast you have to go back to work, how much physical therapy you can get, the physical and psychological security of your housing, how emergency services treat you, all have an impact on how you recover from any injury.
 Everyone deserves fair treatment and support.
 Advocating for better treatment and support can be a political act.

 Navigating therapy